What is bunion and hallux valgus?

 Diagnosis of bunion

 We will be able to diagnose a bunion by asking about your symptoms and examining your foot.
-You may also have blood tests or an X-ray to assess your bones and joints and to rule out any other medical condition, such as rheumatoid arthritis or gout.
+You may also have blood tests or an X-ray to assess your bones and joints and to rule out any other medical condition, such as gout.

 What are the treatments?